rodrez/jobpy/README.md

 ## Currently Working on...
 ----------
 Replacing beautifulsoup4 with scrappy to increase performance.
-> Progress: Apple and Microsoft jobs are passing the test.
+> Progress: Apple, Amazon and Microsoft jobs are passing the test.
 Next will be Netflix.

 ----------
 ## Table of Contents